emanuele-mincato/Vision_project/README.md

 # Vision_project
-Project for Vision and Cognitive Services exam
+Project for Vision and Cognitive Services exam.
+Solve a Kaggle challenge related

+## Abstract

+## Introduction

+## Model used